itamary1/RNA-editing-tools/README.md

 # RNA-editing-tools
-A  collection of tools for RNA-editing analysis, included scripts for heplping easy usage
+A  collection of tools for RNA-editing analysis, included scripts for heplping easy usage.

+For using every tool you need firstly to run "init.sh"